 To some scientists, it is the connection of forest fires to drought that is particularly worrisome: Climate change appears to be drying up many forested areas in North America, and dry forests are much more likely to burn than wet ones.

-"If these emissions are that large, and if we go into more intense droughts in the West, there's a nasty feedback loop," says Neff.
+"If these emissions are that large, and if we go into more intense droughts in the West, there's a nasty feedback loop," Neff says.
 "It's attractive to think that the biosphere is a carbon sink.
 But the problem is the stability of those systems.
 If your forest burns, then all the carbon is gone."

 Does this mean that less fire, not more, would be a good prescription for the nation's forests?
 Not likely.
 Most North American forests are primed to burn at some point, even moist coastal or boreal forests that don't burn often.